andy-birt/gifter/README.md

 Testing the API functionality can be done with the built-in testing tool Swagger UI when running the project in Debug mode or without just make sure to use a URL like `https://localhost:{port}/swagger/index.html` in your preferred browser.
 Swagger is really helpful for seeing which endpoints to use.
-Otherwise you can use [Postman](https://www.postman.com/downloads/) to test the API if you're into that.
+Otherwise you can use [Postman](https://www.postman.com/downloads/) to test the API if you're into that, which in that case I would recommend running the server in Debug mode with the Gifter option selected which will run on port 5001 for https and 5000 for http.

 ## Seed Data